ThibaMahlezana/Patterns-in-Java/README.md

 # Patterns-in-Java

-This is a program that prints  basic Triangle patterns in Java.
+This is a program that prints  basic Triangle patterns using Java Programming Languange.